 Disney will develop residential areas in the United States

 According to the company, similar real estate projects will be implemented later in other regions of the country.
 To this end, Disney is also creating a new business unit, called Storyliving by Disney.
-The experts who designed the Disney theme parks should also be involved in the construction of the new districts.
+The experts who designed Disney’s theme parks should also be involved in building the new neighborhoods.
 But it is not yet clear if and to what extent such a residential complex will be imbued with the Disney brand.
-No financial details have yet been disclosed.
+No financial details have yet been released.

 “Devoted bacon guru.
 Award-winning explorer.
 Internet junkie.
 Web lover.”